-A power of attorney is a flexible estate planning tool that allows you to choose someone who will handle all or part of your personal affairs, including making health care decisions.
-The person who signs and executes the power of attorney is known as the “principal.”
-The person authorized to act on behalf of the principal is the “agent” or “attorney-in-fact.”
+A power of attorney is a multipurpose estate planning tool that allows someone you choose to handle some or all of your affairs.
+The person signing and executing the power of attorney is now as the “principal.”
+The person chosen and authorized to act on the principal’s behalf is called the “agent” or “attorney-in-fact.”

-A durable power of attorney is a special kind of power of attorney that will remain in effect even if the principal becomes incapacitated.
-A durable power of attorney can also be created where it only becomes effective when the principal becomes incapacitated.
+A “Durable” power of attorney is a special type of power of attorney that continues to operate even after the principal becomes incapacitated.
+A durable power of attorney can also be drafted so that it does not actually become effective until the principal becomes incapacitated.

-One benefit of a durable power of attorney is that you can choose your agent now, so that he or she can make decisions for you and act on your behalf in the future.
-Otherwise, a judge will choose someone for you.
-The agent you designate in your power of attorney will be able to step right into your shoes when necessary.
-He or she can make the necessary health care decisions without going through a lengthy court process first.
-Without a durable power of attorney, a guardian will be needed, and that type of proceeding can be very expensive and time-consuming.
+The benefit of a durable power of attorney is that it allows you to decide now who you want to make decisions and act on your behalf in the future, rather than have a judge making that decision for you later.
+The agent you choose will be able to step right into your shoes, if the time comes, and make the important healthcare decisions that are necessary, without going through a lengthy court proceeding.
+If you do not have a durable power of attorney, the court will most likely appoint a guardian or conservator.
+Those proceedings can be expensive and time-consuming.

 Another benefit of a durable power of attorney is that you have the opportunity to discuss your future plans and wishes with your family members now, while you are still able to do so.
 This means you can discuss what your expectations are wishes are for future healthcare and/or life-saving measures, in the unfortunate event that you become incapacitated for whatever reason.
 A well-drafted durable power of attorney will eliminate the need for your family to argue and debate over decisions regarding your healthcare.
 Instead, your wishes are in writing in a legal document, which is the best evidence of your intent.
 This can go a long way to curbing family disputes.

 You May Want to Include a Living Will.